adscorp100/mdhomecarebuild/src/content/blog/functional-capacity-assessment-ultimate-guide-2025.md

 ## Preparing for Your Functional Capacity Assessment

 ### Before the Assessment

+To understand the types of questions you might be asked, review our guide to [NDIS functional capacity assessment questions](/blog/ndis-functional-capacity-assessment-questions).

 **Physical Preparation**
 - Get adequate rest the night before